mitjafelicijan/clutch/README.md

 # Nested X11 dwm sessions

-Clutch allows you to run nested `dwm` session inside your existing X session.
+Clutch allows you to run nested `dwm` session inside your existing X or Wayland session.
 This comes in handy when you already have a desktop environment running (like Gnome) but you want to have a tiling window manager as well.

 > [!NOTE]
 > Even though this was tested and works on X11 and on Wayland I use it on X11